THE HISTORICAL TRUTH OF EXO 1–18: a fundamental methodological criterion

-- If somebody writes mendacious history, then he does not use any special class of literature, the class being used exclusively for mendacious histories.
-Quite the opposite – anyone with an interest in lying to his readers, makes everything so that his “work” could be considered as a true story.
-Now then, to achieve the goal of deception, such a “creator” applies the same class of literature which is used by the authors of the true histories.
+If somebody writes mendacious history, he does not use any characteristic, specific literary genre, the genre being used exclusively for mendacious histories.
+Quite the opposite – anyone interested in lying to his readers makes everything so that his “work” could be considered a true story.
+To achieve the deception goal, such a “creator” applies the same literary genre as the authors of the true histories do.

-- After consideration of the features of the author of the text, one ought to pass to consider the features of the text itself.
-It should be ascertained: the text of mendacious history does not differ structurally in the literary form (in the class of literature) from the true history.
+After considering the features of the author of the text, one ought to pass to consider the features of the text itself.
+It should be ascertained: the text of mendacious history does not differ structurally by the literary form (literary genre) from the true history.

-- After consideration of the features of the author and of the text, one ought to think over the possibilities and not–possibilities of the reader of the text.
+After considering the author’s features and text features, one ought to think over the reader’s possibilities and impossibilities.
 It should be noted:

-- by means of the linguistic criterion itself, reader or explorer never will be able to differentiate the historical relation (i.e. true history) from the historical novel (i.e. imaginary story), because the same grammar and lingual dress appears in both historical classes of literature.
+The reader or explorer using the linguistic criterion itself will never be able to distinguish the historical relation (i.e., true history) from the historical novel (i.e., imaginary story) because the same grammatical/terminological dress appears in these both historical genres of literature.

-- therefore, in researching of the Bible, one cannot presuppose that the text written in compliance with a convention of historical classes of literature is not a historical relation but only a novel (historical fiction).
+Therefore, in researching the Bible, one cannot presuppose that the text written in compliance with a convention of the historical literature genre is not a historical relation but only a novel (historical fiction).
 Many representatives of scientific circles succumb to this methodological error (including Biblicist that use the Redaktionsgeschichte method, although they appreciate the text in its final form).